ultra-lite/composite-container/README.md

 # ![logo](https://avatars1.githubusercontent.com/u/16309098?v=3&s=100) Ultra-Lite Composite Container

-This is a Composite Container for use with the Delegate Lookup pattern.
+This is an extremely lightweight Composite Container for use with the Delegate Lookup pattern.
 It is PSR-11 compliant.

 ## Use